RELEBOHILE-PHEKO/autism-llm-assistant/README.md

-# 🧩 Early Autism Screening Guidance Chatbot
+# Early Autism Screening Guidance Chatbot

 A domain-specific LLM assistant fine-tuned to provide educational guidance on early autism screening, developmental milestones, and support resources for caregivers, teachers, and healthcare workers.

-> **⚠️ MEDICAL DISCLAIMER**: This is an educational tool only.
+> **MEDICAL DISCLAIMER**: This is an educational tool only.
 It does **NOT** provide medical diagnoses.
 Always consult licensed healthcare professionals for concerns about child development.

 ---

-## 📋 Project Overview
+##  Project Overview

 - **Model**: `google/gemma-2b-it` (Gemma 2B Instruct)
 - **Fine-tuning Method**: QLoRA (4-bit quantization + LoRA adapters)